jebin2/JellyJump/project_implementation_guides_for_llm/player/phase38-merge-videos.md

 - ❌ Don't allow merging with fewer than 2 videos selected
 - ❌ Don't block UI during long merge operations
 - ❌ Don't add to playlist if checkbox unchecked
+- ❌ **Don't confuse "Add to playlist" with "Remove source videos"** - they are separate independent options
+- ❌ **Don't EVER remove source videos based on "Add to playlist" checkbox** (only "Remove source videos" checkbox controls that)

 ---